SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

      Also using the position data and a complex prediction model, Cato can determine the best lap for the next pitstop in a given pitstop window.
 The pitstop delta time as well as the service time is taken into account.
 The best pitstop lap will be selected based on position and the expected traffic after the pitstop.

+  5. Pre-Race strategy development

+     Cato can import a prepared strategy model at the start of a race session and will automatically call you to the pit and collaborate with Jona to give you a real life like race crew experience.
+Please see the dedicated chapters on [Strategy Development](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#strategy-development) and [Strategy Handling](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#strategy-handling) for more information.

 ### Race Reports

 Cato allows you to save most of the data that is acquired during a race to an external database as a report for later analysis.
 You can configure, where and also when these reports are stored, using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-strategist).
 If a report has been saved for a given race, you use the "Race Reports" application to open this race from the database.
 After the race report has been opened, the "Race Reports" tool gives you several different views, which you can use to analyze the data.